 Figure 2 shows the different effects of logistics outsourcing on performance.
-Basic outsourcing positively improves operational performance, while insignificantly influencing financial performance, supporting H3a, but rejecting H3b.
+Basic outsourcing positively improves operational performance, while insignificantly

+Information sharing and process coordination influencing financial performance, supporting H3a, but rejecting H3b.
 The main reason for this may be that good basic outsourcing can directly improve logistics performance, which in turn reduces cost and lead-time, and enhances flexibility.
 However, basic outsourcing cannot increase the market share or sales of 3PL users.

 In contrast, customized outsourcing has no effect on operational performance, but has a positive effect on financial performance, rejecting H4a, but supporting H4b.
 The main reason for this may be that customized outsourcing reduces the investments in non-core businesses, which leads to a high-level of return on assets.
 Customized outsourcing is relatively independent from other operational areas, adding supporting functions for 3PL users but not contributing directly to operational performance.
 We also found that customized outsourcing mediates the relationships between integrative mechanisms and financial performance, indicating that customized outsourcing can help transform integrative resources and capabilities into financial gains.
-Managers should be aware that customized outsourcing can lead to financial gain and market advantages through information sharing and process coordination.
+Managers should be aware that customized outsourcing sharing and process coordination.